How Do Taxes Work for Personal Injury Compensation?

 - Punitive compensation may be taxed

-Depending on your award and what the compensation is for, this may or may not have a great effect on your award.
+Depending on your award and the compensation, this may or may not have a great effect on your award.

-An injury may leave you with financial burdens that can be very difficult to overcome.
+An injury may leave you with financial burdens that can be difficult to overcome.
 However, compensation may be available through a personal injury claim.
-To learn more about the process of pursuing compensation, contact a New York personal injury attorney of Hach & Rose, LLP, by calling (212) 779-0057 today.
+To learn more about pursuing compensation, contact a New York personal injury attorney of Hach & Rose, LLP by calling (212) 779-0057 today.